prince0010/Flutter-System---Updated/README.md

 # Flutter Police System

-A Flutter project that is a LAN based software in process.
+A Flutter project that is a LAN based software still in process.

 ## Getting Started